-- Maintenance documentation used, including the revision status, for all work performed and not limited to the entry made in block 11. - A statement such as 'in accordance with the CMM' is not acceptable. - NDT methods with appropriate documentation used when relevant. - Compliance with airworthiness directives or service bulletins. - Repairs carried out. - Modifications carried out. - Replacement parts installed. - Life-limited parts status. - Shelf life limitations. - Deviations from the customer work order. - Release statements to satisfy a foreign Civil Aviation Authority maintenance requirement. - Information needed to support shipment with shortages or re-assembly after delivery. - References to aid traceability, such as batch numbers.
+- Maintenance documentation used, including the revision status, for all work performed and not limited to the entry made in block 11. - A statement such as 'in accordance with the CMM' is not acceptable. - NDT methods with appropriate documentation used when relevant. - Compliance with airworthiness directives or service bulletins. - Repairs carried out. - Modifications carried out. - Replacement parts installed. - Life-limited parts status. - Shelf-life limitations. - Deviations from the customer work order. - Release statements to satisfy a foreign Civil Aviation Authority maintenance requirement. - Information needed to support shipment with shortages or re-assembly after delivery. - References to aid traceability, such as batch numbers.

-CAR 145.A.55 Maintenance and airworthiness review records
+CAR 145.A.55 Maintenance records

 - (a) The organisation shall retain all detailed maintenance record and work carried out.
-As a minimum, the organisation shall retain records necessary to prove that all requirements have been met for the issue of the certificate of release to service, including subcontractor's release documents, and for the issue of any airworthiness review certificate and recommendation. - (b) The organisation shall provide a copy of each certificate of release to service to the aircraft operator, together with a copy of any specific repair/modification data used for repairs/modifications carried out. - (c) The organisation shall retain a copy of all detailed maintenance records and any associated maintenance data to show that all requirements for the signing of a maintenance release have been met for three years from the date the aircraft or component to which the work relates was released from the organisation.
-In addition, it shall retain a copy of all the records related to the issue of airworthiness review certificates and recommendations for three years from the date of issue and shall provide a copy of them to the owner of the aircraft. - 1.
-The records under this point shall be maintained in a form and format that ensures readability, protection from damage, alteration ,theft, security and integrity of the records at all times . - Note 1: The form and format of the records may include, for example, paper records, film records, electronic records or any combination thereof. - Note 2: Guidance material regarding electronic aircraft maintenance records is contained in ICAO Doc 9760. - 2.
+As a minimum, the organisation shall retain records necessary to prove that all requirements have been met for the issue of the certificate of release to service, including subcontractor's release documents. - (b) The organisation shall provide a copy of each certificate of release to service to the aircraft operator, together with a copy of any specific repair/modification data used for repairs/modifications carried out. - (c) The organisation shall retain a copy of all detailed maintenance records and any associated maintenance data to show that all requirements for the signing of a maintenance release have been met for three years from the date the aircraft or component to which the work relates was released from the organisation.

+- 1. The records under this point shall be maintained in a form and format that ensures readability, protection from damage, alteration, theft, security and integrity of the records at all times. - 2.
 Computer backup discs, tapes etc. shall be stored in a different location from that containing the working discs, tapes etc., in an environment that ensures they remain in good condition. - 3.
-Where an organisation approved under this CAR 145 terminates its operation, all retained maintenance records covering the last three years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the PACA.
+Where an organisation approved under this CAR 145 terminates its operation, all retained maintenance records covering the last three years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the CAA.